 2. Make Sure You Get Enough Vitamin B6

 “When we fall asleep, levels of serotonin rise and adrenaline levels fall.
 Serotonin, the relaxing hormone, is partly made from the amino acid tryptophan, which is activated by vitamin B6,” says Mary Hartley, RD, a consulting nutritionist from Providence, RI.
+According to a report on the effects of diet on sleep, published in the journal Nutrition Research, foods impacting the availability of tryptophan may be among the most helpful in promoting sleep.
 “B6 deficiency is rare in the United States, but it can happen to anyone who eats a poor quality diet.
-Vitamin B6 is found in a wide variety of foods such fortified breakfast cereals, potatoes, fish, chicken, bananas, beans, peanut butter, and many vegetables.”
+Vitamin B6 is found in a wide variety of foods such as fortified breakfast cereals, potatoes, fish, chicken, bananas, beans, peanut butter, and many vegetables.”

 3. Nosh on Bananas

-“Bananas help fight insomnia in three powerful ways.
-They are packed with magnesium, serotonin, and melatonin, which all help promote sleep in their own way.
-Melatonin helps to naturally regulate your body’s sleep-wake cycle,” says Palinski-Wade.
+“Bananas help fight insomnia in three powerful ways.”
+They are a source of magnesium, serotonin, and melatonin,” both precursors to melatonin and serotonin, important hormones that regulate sleep says Palinski-Wade.
 “Serotonin is a neurotransmitter that helps to regulate sleep as well as mood and appetite and magnesium promotes sleep by helping to decrease the level of cortisol in the body, a hormone that is known to interrupt sleep.”